Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 - This season, in four home games, Miami has gone over the total twice.

-- Baltimore is 2-1 overall, with just one win against the spread, away from home.
+- Baltimore has one win against the spread, and is 2-1 overall, on the road.

-- The Ravens are winless ATS (0-1) away from home as 7.5-point favorites or more.

-- Baltimore has hit the over once in three away games this year.
+- In three away games this year, Baltimore has gone over the total once.

 Powered by Data Skrive.